Chinese Taipei women's national under-18 softball team

-Chinese Taipei women's junior national softball team is the junior national under-17 team for Chinese Taipei.
+Chinese Taipei women's junior national softball team is the junior national under-17 team for Taiwan (Chinese Taipei).
 The team competed at the 1985 ISF Junior Women's World Championship in Fargo, North Dakota where they finished fourth.
 The team competed at the 1987 ISF Junior Women's World Championship in Oklahoma City, Oklahoma where they finished fifth.
 The team competed at the 1991 ISF Junior Women's World Championship in Adelaide, Australia where they had 6 wins and 5 losses.
 The team competed at the 1995 ISF Junior Women's World Championship in Normal, Illinois where they finished fourth.
 The team competed at the 1999 ISF Junior Women's World Championship in Taipei, Taiwan where they finished third.
 The team competed at the 2003 ISF Junior Women's World Championship in Nanjing, China where they finished fifth.
 The team competed at the 2007 ISF Junior Women's World Championship in Enschede, Netherlands where they finished eighth.
 The team competed at the 2011 ISF Junior Women's World Championship in Cape Town, South Africa where they finished third.